appliedtechnology/jsfs-lab-lintingDemo/TypeScript/README.md

 - [The ESLint tool](https://eslint.org/docs/user-guide/getting-started), combined with
 - [the Salt configuration](https://www.npmjs.com/package/eslint-config-salt)

-To create this basic linting setup, for runnning vanilla JavaScript, run the following command in the root of your project: `npm install eslint-config-salt --save-dev` (you can inspect the package.json in one of the correct directory for you to see that we're using this configuration).
+To create this basic linting setup, for runnning TypeScript, run the following command in the root of your project: `npm install eslint-config-salt-typescript --save-dev` (you can inspect the package.json in one of the correct directory for you to see that we're using this configuration).
 Then copy the `.eslintrc.json` file from this repo and its contents.
 Now all you need to do is to create the lint commands described in the `package.json` from this repo.
+And remember to have the `tsconfig.json` file in your repo, otherwise the linter will throw an error!

 There are other ESLint configurations (like airbnb, standard, Google etc) and ESLint is also highly [configurable](https://eslint.org/docs/user-guide/configuring).
 We suggest that you throughout the course play around with different setups of ESLint to get fully comfortable with the tool.

 ## This Repository

 In this repository we've set up a very barebones application structure in which we're using the linting setup described above.
 Install the dependencies with `npm install` and try out the scripts `npm run lint` and `npm run lint-watch`, respectively.
 Note that the `npm run lint-watch` command is dependent on nodemon which is a developer tool (you don't have to run your linting in watch mode if you don't want do).
-Compare the results in of the terminal output with the comments in the`index.js` file to see if you managed to run the linter correctly.
+Compare the results in of the terminal output with the comments in the`index.ts` file to see if you managed to run the linter correctly.

 ## Prettier is a code formatter, not a linter